-The Community Assessment and Risk Evaluation (CARE) Team is a multidisciplinary team that works to meet the needs of all students by addressing their safety, welfare, and academic success.
-Developed in 2016, the CARE Team functions as a student safety net and receives reports of behaviors and other concerns, working to address them through a comprehensive case management approach in the best interest of the student and the campus community.
+The Community Assessment and Risk Evaluation (CARE) Team is a multidisciplinary team that works to ensure and meet the needs of all students by addressing their safety, welfare, and academic success.
+The CARE Team functions as a student safety net, and receives reports of behaviors and other concerns, working to address them through a comprehensive case management approach that is in the best interest of the student and the campus community.

-The Bias Incident Response Team ensures students, faculty, and staff affected by bias or biasrelated incidents have access to appropriate resources and assists FSU in its response in situations that may impact the overall campus climate around DEI.
-The team reviews and responds to incidents in an educational, non-confrontational, and non-punitive manner.
+The Bias Incident Response Team (BIRT) ensures students, faculty, and staff affected by bias or bias-related incidents have access to appropriate resources and assists FSU in its response in situations that may impact the overall campus climate around DEI.
+The team reviews and responds to incidents in an educational, non-confrontational, non-punitive manner.

-Policies and Procedures
+Policies & Procedures

-Policies on student rights and responsibilities, including student conduct and grievance procedures, are well publicized, clearly stated, readily available, and consistently administered.
-The Student Handbook, the Code of Conduct and Disciplinary Process Handbook, and all other policies are available on the FSU student affairs website.
+Policies on student rights and responsibilities, including student conduct and grievance procedures, are also well publicized, clearly stated, readily available, and consistently administered.
+The Student Handbook, the Code of Conduct and Disciplinary Process Handbook, and all other policies are available on the FSU website.

 Individuals responsible for student services are qualified by formal training and work experience.
-All new hires complete a standardized HR training, including Conflict of Interest, Diversity: Inclusion in the Modern Workplace, Preventing Harassment & Discrimination, Managing Bias, Data Security and Privacy, and more.
+All new hires complete a standardized HR training, including: Conflict of Interest, Diversity: Inclusion in the Modern Workplace, Preventing Harassment & Discrimination, Managing Bias, Data Security and Privacy, and more.
 Employees receive regular check-ins for the first year, then yearly appraisals from managers.

 The Office of Financial Aid assists students who, without financial assistance, would be unable to attend college.
-They administer federal, state, and institutional need-based aid, as well as work study, and in AY20 awarded \$43 million in financial aid to our students.
+They administer Federal, State, and Institutional need-based aid, as well as work study, and in 2019-2020 we awarded \$43 million in financial aid to our students.
 The office informs students about their rights and responsibilities as financial aid recipients through our website and self-service module, print documents, and electronic communications.

-The office utilizes the student information system's auto-packager to award equitably to all students.
-Academic Works allows students to apply for scholarships offered by the Foundation and others.
-Web4 lists awards and allows them to actively accept their loans, and also shows missing items needed to complete their file.
-Dynamic Forms have been implemented to allow students to electronically submit forms, and Google Meets is used to help students virtually.
+The office utilizes the university's student information system's auto-packager to award equitably to all students.
+Academic Works allows students to apply for scholarships offered by the foundation and by other supporters of the University.
+Web4 not only lists their awards and allows them to actively accept their loans, it also shows them missing items needed to complete their file.
+Dynamic forms have been implemented to allow students to electronically submit missing forms, and Google Meets have been used to help students virtually.